Skip to content

 Pagination

-Two pagination strategies are used, depending on the endpoint.
+Two pagination strategies are used, depending on the API version and endpoint.

 The GET /rest/api/3/search/jql endpoint uses cursor-based pagination.